davisshaver/tech-docs/best-practices/releasing-code.md

 In the week or so leading up to a release, here are the steps you'll likely want to perform:

 * Update screenshots (as necessary).
+Capture core functionality and admin screens (if applicable).
 * For WordPress plugins, the screenshots need to follow the format of `screenshot-[\d]+.(jpg|png|gif)` in the project root.
 This is how WordPress.org will know which screenshots to display.
 * For any other projects, screenshots can live in a subdirectory and be linked to from the readme.
 * Update documentation (as necessary).
 Capture configuration details for new features and API changes.
 It can also be a good opportunity to edit for clarity.
+A good way to begin documentation efforts is setting up the plugin in a clean install of WordPress.
+Approach the problem with fresh eyes.
 * Update the changelog with all improvements and bug fixes for the release.
 For WordPress plugins, the changelog lives in `readme.txt`.
 Non-WP projects should have `CHANGELOG.md` in their project root.
 * Draft the release post.
 * Outline a promotion plan for the release post.